school of theology and ministry

 The Committee meets monthly and seeks to raise pertinent issues of social justice and encourage methods for practical implementation in STM courses and programs.

 Gaudete is a welcoming and affirming community of STM students, which recognizes the dignity of each person and seeks to enrich the STM with openness and acceptance.
+We are the STM extension of the greater LGBTQ and ally resources at Boston College and look for ways to connect to the wider community.
 We provide a space for hope, witness, and dialogue for all students.
-We celebrate inclusivity through creative liturgies, fellowship, discussion, and scholarship.
+We celebrate inclusivity through fellowship, discussion, workshops and event sponsorship.

 International Students Association